kavyahuja/cs1302-ce29/README.md

    * **Current Pair Programming Rider**: Stay actively engaged with your group member while they are working.
 Offer suggestions and point out typos or logical errors as they work.

 1. Once you complete `genData`, execute the `make` command to compile and run your code.
+If you notice that the plots are close to the bottom of the graph, you may need to decrease the `Y_BOUND` variable in `ComplexityClasses.java`.
+Try a few different values to get the plot to clearly show the plot lines.

-After you've confirmed that the code compiles, runs, and shows a nice looking plot, add and commit your changes to the local repository.
+1. After you've confirmed that the code compiles, runs, and shows a nice looking plot, add and commit your changes to the local repository.

 **CHECKPOINT**